git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 the kernel and are what allow you to, interactively, run commands and applications inside them.

-When we speak about "shells", such as the examples below, we're often referring to the interpreter.

 As of October 2016 the [latest specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.